mrkkrp/markkarpov.art/essay/perception-routines.md

 no confidence that the set of RRPTs presented in this essay is optimal.
 It is my hope that it can grow and improve organically at its own pace.

-Now that some progress has been done in the area of phenomenology of perception of reality, it is clear to me that progress is also possible in the domain of aesthetics of the real.
+Now that some progress has been made in the area of phenomenology of perception of reality, it is clear to me that progress is also possible in the domain of aesthetics of the real.
 Perhaps it is too early to give up on art.
-I believe that the essay on real realism did have something important to say with respect to a new kind of artworks that honor reality better than conventional attempts, however, there is still much more we can do in this area; perhaps the most important discoveries are yet to be made.
+I believe that the essay on real realism did have something important to say with respect to a new kind of artwork that honors reality better than conventional attempts; however, there is still much more we can do in this area, and perhaps the most important discoveries are yet to be made.
 Let this be a subject for future work.

 ## References